 In spring 2016 I noticed grey squirrels in a corner of the wood for the first time and shortly afterwards I noticed the first signs of bark stripping on some of the field maples.
 I was concerned that the squirrels would damage the oaks, my principal timber tree in this area, but I was unsuccessful in trapping or shooting any of them.

-An internet search has revealed that the Forestry Commission states that “the planting of “sacrificial” species in mixtures has not been shown to reduce damage to “high risk” species” www.forestry.gov.uk/pdf/fcpn004.pdf/%24FILE/fcpn004.pdf .
+Current research has been devoted to more hitech solutions such as sterilising grey squirrels with a contraceptive pill and introducing pine martens to kill squirrels.
+A government website states that “the planting of “sacrificial” species in mixtures has not been shown to reduce damage to “high risk” species”.
 There is no reference to any studies which back up this rather sweeping statement.

 It is no help to woodland owners with squirrel problems in their existing woods, but all future woodland planting should have an intimate mixture of “sacrificial” species.
 There need be no loss of oak timber production from such mixed woods.
 The finest French oak woods have an understorey of hornbeam to keep the oak stems clean.
 Field maple could play the same role in Britain and keep squirrels away from the oaks as well.

 2023 Update.
 7 years on and the young oaks in Nursery Wood are growing well and remain untouched by squirrel damage.
 At least once a week from March to June (the main bark stripping season) we walk the wood shooting squirrels with the help of a dog trained to bark at any tree with a squirrel in it.
 By June the foliage is too dense to see the squirrels.
 Between 2017 and 2021, 15-20 squirrels were shot each year.
 In recent years this has dropped to 0-5 squirrels annually.
 No damage has been seen on any oak trees and, since 2017, no damage on sacrificial trees either.